MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk-single-app.md

 ## Set up a kiosk in local Settings

->App type: UWP
+>App type:
+> - UWP
 >
+>OS edition:
->OS edition: Windows 10 Pro, Ent, Edu
+> - Windows client Pro, Ent, Edu
 >
+>Account type:
->Account type: Local standard user
+> - Local standard user

 You can use **Settings** to quickly configure one or a few devices as a kiosk.